wlh15-ai/javascript-1/README.md

 }
 ```

-> This function will take in two numbers and return their sum.
-We do not know what the values for `num1` and `num2` will be for each invocation, so the parameters act as placeholders.
+> The function takes in two numbers and returns their sum. `num1` and `num2` are "parameters", or placeholders, for whatever numbers end up being passed into the function.
->
-> To invoke this function we could do the following:
+> This function could be invoked as follows:

 ```js
 addTwo(2, 2) //Returns 4